Definition of 'declaration'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 The 13th victory would be the final declaration of how far they have come.
 Times, Sunday Times (2016)Was Lord's declaration fitting for final match?
 Times, Sunday Times (2016)One of the most powerful of remedies available to the court is a declaration.
 Times, Sunday Times (2014)This is itself a kind of declaration of independence.
 The English Civil War: A People's History (2006)They will ask you to sign a declaration allowing your doctor to disclose your medical details.
 Diabetes (1989)More universities should sign the declaration.
 Times, Sunday Times (2012)They were there to draw up a declaration of American independence.
 THE SCOTTISH ENLIGHTENMENT: The Scots' Invention of the Modern World (2002)For my generation, keeping your name was a declaration of independence.
 Times, Sunday Times (2014)The two will end the meeting by signing a joint declaration, according to the official announcement.
 Christianity Today (2000)Borrowers will be asked to sign a declaration to say they don't own a second property.
 Times, Sunday Times (2013) Final dividend declarations are usually left to full-year results.
 Times, Sunday Times (2009)She was mortally afraid of being laughed at for surrendering, after her many and vehement declarations of independence.
 Little Women (1869)The claimants issued proceedings in the commercial court for a declaration that the claims should have been brought in England.
 Times, Sunday Times (2010)It looks touch and go but we will have a better idea on Monday when the final declarations are out.
 The Sun (2016)With property you can sign a declaration of trust, which spells out the proportion of the property a husband and wife own.
 Times, Sunday Times (2008)He became President in 1958 following a military coup and the declaration of martial law.
-Twentieth Century History - Basic Facts (1985)Her political baptism followed the imprisonment of her husband in 1973 after the declaration of martial law by Marcos.
-Times, Sunday Times (2009)Yet reports last week that she is moving closer to a formal declaration of White House intent earned her more respect than ridicule.
+Twentieth Century History - Basic Facts (1985)Yet reports last week that she is moving closer to a formal declaration of White House intent earned her more respect than ridicule.
 Times, Sunday Times (2011)A formal democracy is a government that has officially declared itself to be a democracy, but whose actions are in fact inconsistent with its declarations.
 Macrosociology: An Introduction to Human Societies (1995)In such circumstances, if the freeholder is unreasonably delaying or withholding his consent, you can apply to court for a declaration consenting to the sale.
 Times, Sunday Times (2014)College was meant to be her declaration of independence, and when it went so badly wrong, it seemed to prove her worst thoughts about herself.
 Times, Sunday Times (2015)

 Trends of 'declaration'